ll7/scenario_runner/Docs/Execute_an_automated_test_case.md

 # Execute an automated test case

+This documentation describes three options of running your scenario runner automated.

-This documentation describes how you can run a test case automatically by running multiple scenarios in a test and evaluating them against certain metrics.
+The first option is how you can run multiple scenarios of one class successively automated.

+The second and third option is to run a fully- or an semi-automated scenario including recording and evaluation.

 ## I.)  Running all scenarios of one scenario class
-It is also possible to execute a sequence of scenarios, that belong to the same class, e.g. the "FollowLeadingVehicle" class.
+It is possible to execute a sequence of scenarios, that belong to the same class, e.g. the "FollowLeadingVehicle" class.

 ```
 python scenario_runner.py --scenario group:<scenario-class>